Part of a series on Webcomics. [View Related Entries]

 The Oatmeal is a webcomic launched by Matthew Inman in 2009.
 The comics touch on a variety of topics, including cats, technology, grammar, and food and are supplemented by blog posts about Inman's life and other ventures.

-Prior to the Oatmeal, Matthew Inman was a web designer, developer and online marketer who created the online dating site Mingle2 in 2007.
+Prior to the Oatmeal, Matthew Inman was a web designer, developer and online marketer who created the internet dating site Mingle2 in 2007.
 He also created many quizzes, infographics, and cartoon listicles for several projects with his signature art style.
 Theoatmeal.com was registered on April 4th, 2009 and officially launched on July 6th, 2009 with a comic about the life of a tapeworm.
 During its first year, Oatmeal comics were shared on Trendhunter, Gizmodo, and Serious Eats.
 As of December 2012, The Oatmeal has more than 809,000 likes on Facebook and more than 348,000 followers on Twitter.

 In 2010, Inman discovered that users of the humor website FunnyJunk had submitted many of his comics to the site without attribution.
 After contacting FunnyJunk, the images were taken down, but on May 25th, 2011, Inman found himself in the same predicament.
 That day, he compiled a list of other webcomics as well as newspaper comics which had been posted to FunnyJunk without any attribution to the authors, seeking help from his readers to correct the situation.
 About a week later, Inman posted an update noting that the owner of FunnyJunk sent an email to all of its members (shown below) claiming that Inman wanted to shut down the site, encouraging the users to contact him about it.
 Many users did contact Inman and he posted a letter insulting the intelligence of the commenters.
 The administrator also deleted most of the offending content mentioned in Inman's first post, however, only the comics that were properly attributed to the Oatmeal were removed.